Asset Publisher

 KEY POINTS:

-The most recent literature update was performed through March 6, 2023.
+The most recent literature update was performed through March 1, 2024.

 Summary of Evidence

 For individuals who are undergoing thyroid or parathyroid surgery and are at high risk of injury to the recurrent laryngeal nerve who receive intraoperative neurophysiologic monitoring, the evidence includes a large randomized controlled trial (RCT) and systematic reviews.
 Relevant outcomes are morbid events, functional outcomes, and quality of life.
-The strongest evidence on neurophysiologic monitoring derives from a RCT of 1000 patients undergoing thyroid surgery.
-This RCT found a significant reduction in recurrent laryngeal nerve injury in patients at high-risk for injury.
+The strongest evidence on neurophysiologic monitoring derives from a RCT of 1000 individuals undergoing thyroid surgery.
+This RCT found a significant reduction in recurrent laryngeal nerve injury in individuals at high-risk for injury.
 High-risk in this trial was defined as surgery for cancer, thyrotoxicosis, retrosternal or giant goiter, or thyroiditis.
-The high-risk category may also include patients with prior thyroid or parathyroid surgery or total thyroidectomy.
+The high-risk category may also include individuals with prior thyroid or parathyroid surgery or total thyroidectomy.
 A low volume of surgeries might also contribute to a higher risk for recurrent laryngeal nerve injury.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who are undergoing anterior cervical spine surgery and are at high-risk of injury to the recurrent laryngeal nerve who receive intraoperative neurophysiologic monitoring, the evidence includes 3 systematic reviews of case series and cohort studies.
 Relevant outcomes are morbid events, functional outcomes, and quality of life.
 Two of the 3 analyses compared the risk of nerve injury using intraoperative neurophysiologic monitoring with no intraoperative neurophysiologic monitoring and found no statistically significant difference.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.